yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 ### Event Listener

-Imagine that you’ve just ordered food fror delivery and are waiting for it to arrive.
+Imagine that you’ve just ordered food for delivery and are waiting for it to arrive.
 When the doorbell rings, you’ll stand up from the couch, walk over to the door, open it, and take your food.
 Guess what?
 You programmed yourself with an event listener.

 In order for our site to respond to events, we need to write some code so that our site becomes "smart" enough to look out for a specific event on a specific element.
 This "look out" is called an **event listener**.
 Their job is to sit around and wait for an event to take place in the browser, and call a function for us when it does.